carvel-dev/carvel/site/content/kapp-controller/docs/latest/private-registry-auth.md

 ---
-title: Authenticating to Private Registires
+title: Authenticating to Private Registries
 ---

 To pull imgpkg bundles or images from registries requiring authentication, kapp-controller